 Some of these symptoms might come as a surprise to patients.
 According to the Oral Health Foundation, acids produced in the stomach and digestive tract can come up through the esophagus and affect the teeth.
 Bacteria caused by hernia infections can wear down teeth, making them more sensitive.
 Some patients might even experience more cavities than normal, tooth chips, or cracks because of wear.

 All the symptoms of a hernia mesh infection should be treated seriously, but some need immediate action.
 If your surgical site refuses to heal within a few days or a week of surgery, contact your doctor.
 Your hernia site could be infected, or other medications could prevent it from healing.

 Flu-like symptoms are also a warning sign that your infection is serious.
 Do not brush off symptoms like nausea, vomiting, a fever, or chills as normal.
 If you do seek treatment for the flu, let your doctor know that you recently had hernia surgery to see if it is related.

 Any sort of blockage or pressure should be treated immediately.
 Defective mesh could puncture other organs in your body, causing internal bleeding.
 When in doubt, seek medical help.

-Patients often ask about the difference between normal pain and an infection.
-Pain is normal after surgery, but if it becomes severe then you could have an infection.
+Patients often ask about the difference between normal pain and infection.
+Pain is normal after surgery, but if it becomes severe, then you could have an infection.
 Patients should also alert their doctor if the pain starts getting worse in the days following surgery rather than better.